• Skip to primary navigation

 • In a large bowl, using a stand or hand mixer, whisk the sugar, vanilla sugar (or extract) and butter until creamy.

 • Add the eggs one by one.
-Lastly add the sour cream.
+Lastly add the cream.

-• Sieve the flour, salt, baking powder and baking soda into the mixture (Sieving the flour will make the cake more airy)
+• Sieve the flour, salt, baking powder (affiliate link) and into the mixture (Sieving the flour will make the cake more airy)

 • With the remaining ⅓ add the cocoa powder and milk to the light dough and mix, until the batter is brown.